hoprnet/hoprnet/.processes/development.md

 ### End of working day

-At the end of every working day, members may write an update on what they have accomplished during the day.
+At the end of every working day, members write an update on what they have accomplished during the day.

-_Required:_ `False`
+_Required:_ `True`

 _When:_ Every day, at end of work